 Operational plans are day-to-day plans which are prepared by lower-level managers such as supervisors, team leaders, or unit heads.
 These plans are prepared for operations units to set their goals and specific units.

-Usually, the time frame of operational plans is less than one year and they are prepared for routine activities or for short time.
-Such plans identify the specific procedure and processes required for the operational units of the organization.
+Usually, the time frame of operational plans is less than one year and they are prepared for routine activities or for a short time.
+Such plans identify the specific procedures and processes required for the operational units of the organization.

 And, all operational planning needs to be consistent with tactical and strategic plans.